-Although lubricants do not keep the earth spinning on its axis, it is used on a global scale, reducing friction and allowing the machines of industry to continue producing.
+Although lubricants do not keep the earth spinning on its axis, they are used on a global scale, reducing friction and allowing the machines of industry to continue producing.
 In 2019, a total of 36.8 million metric tons (Garside, 2020) were used worldwide.
-This equates to a swimming pool of 4.25 km by 4.25 km, with a depth of 2m.
-According to MarketsAndMarkets (Lubricants Market by Base Oil – Global Forecast to 2025, s.d.), the worldwide lubricants market size is valued at 157.6 billion USD in 2020.
+This equates to a swimming pool of 4.25 km by 4.25 km, with a depth of 2 m.
+According to MarketsAndMarkets (Lubricants Market by Base Oil – Global Forecast to 2025, s.d.), the worldwide lubricants market was valued at 157.6 billion USD in 2020.
 The market is increasing and should reach 182.6 billion by 2025.
-It is interesting to note that based on these numbers the average cost per liter of lubricant oil is approximately 5$.
+It is interesting to note that based on these numbers, the average cost per liter of lubricant oil is approximately $5.

 Are there any counterfeits?

 The short answer is YES.
-Lubricant counterfeiting is a real problem and can have catastrophic consequences such as malfunction of machinery, destruction of product etc. Similar to counterfeiting in the pharmaceutical field, the lubricant industry faces the problem of having lower quality product being sold under the guise of high-quality labels.
+Lubricant counterfeiting is a real problem and can have catastrophic consequences such as malfunction of machinery, destruction of product, etc. Similar to counterfeiting in the pharmaceutical field, the lubricant industry faces the problem of having lower-quality product being sold in the guise of high-quality labels.

-Refilling of original containers is one of the biggest problems lubricant brands are faced with today.
-Reusing original containers and bottles is fairly easy and depending on the market, access to used packaging is effortless and inexpensive.
-For a non-expert, it is extremely difficult to identify containers that were refilled.
+Refilling of original containers is one of the biggest problems lubricant brands face today.
+Reusing original containers and bottles is fairly easy, and depending on the market, access to used packaging is effortless and inexpensive.
+For a non-expert, it is extremely difficult to identify containers that have been refilled.
 Take for instance bottles.
-For a counterfeiter it is straight forward to collected used bottles and purchase new bottle caps with a tamper evident band or security ring.
+For a counterfeiter, it is straightforward to collect used bottles and purchase new caps with a tamper-evident band or security ring.
 The bottles are refilled and the new caps installed.
 For a non-expert user, the refilled bottles look like original products.

 Slightly more sophisticated are counterfeiters producing packaging from scratch and purchasing original packaging components.
-There have been known cases of rouge printers printing for both legitimate companies and counterfeiters for the same product.
+There have been known cases of rogue printers printing for both legitimate companies and counterfeiters for the same product.
 The counterfeiters then stuck the labels on standard lubricant bottles purchased on the market.
-The result is a counterfeit lubricants bottle that is exceptionally difficult to tell apart from the original, yet with a potentially devastating product inside.
-The quality of content of counterfeited packaging is of course again often far away from the original.
+The result is a counterfeit lubricant bottle that is exceptionally difficult to tell apart from the original, yet with a potentially devastating product inside.
+The quality of content of counterfeited packaging is of course often far from the original.